 robots.txtpreview before starting a scan. - Check crawl settings if this website needs special politeness behavior.

-- Run a new scan or open a recent scan from the table.
+- Run a new scan or open a recent completed scan from the table.

 For a newly added website, the flow is usually: